cslarsen/csl.name/_posts/2017-11-08-python-jit.md

     48 0f af c7           imul   %rdi,%rax
     c3                    retq

-We will mainly deal with the left hand side — the byte sequence `48 b8 ed` and so on.
-Those fifteen machine code bytes comprise an x86-64 function that multiplies its argument with the constant `0xdeadbeefed`.
-The JIT-compilation will simply create new versions of this function with a different constant.
-While being a contrived form of [specialization][specialization.wiki], it will illuminate the basic mechanics of JIT-compilation.
+We will mainly deal with the left hand side — the byte sequence `48 b8 ed ...` and so on.
+Those fifteen machine code bytes comprise an x86-64 function that multiplies its argument with the constant [`0xdeadbeefed`][deadbeef].
+The JIT step will create functions with different such constants.
+While being a contrived form of [specialization][specialization.wiki], it will illuminate the basic mechanics of just-in-time compilation.

 Our general strategy is to rely on the built-in [`ctypes`][ctypes.doc] module to load the C standard library.
 From there, we can access system functions to